|

 Agave deserti (Desert Agave) - Succulent with up to 2 foot wide rosettes of 2-3 inch wide by 8-16 inch long gray leaves.
 The leaves have a deep central gutter and regularly spaced small teeth.
 Flowers are bright yellow on a 8-13 feet tall branched inflorescence in early to mid summer.
 This plant has a wide distribution from 300 to 5,000 feet in elevation in eastern southern California to western Arizona and south to northern Sonora in Mexico and the northern part of the Baja peninsula.
 Plant in full sun in a very well drained soil.
 Little to no irrigation required.
 Cold hardy to 5°F. Our plants were originally obtained from Tree of Life Nursery in San Juan Capistrano.

-Information displayed on this page about Agave deserti is based on the research conducted about it in our library and from reliable online resources.
-We also note those observations we have made of this plant as it grows in the nursery's garden and in other gardens, as well how crops have performed in our nursery field.
-We will incorporate comments we receive from others, and welcome to hear from anyone who may have additional information, particularly if they share any cultural information that would aid others in growing it.
+This information about Agave deserti displayed is based on research conducted in our horticultural library and from reliable online resources.
+We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.

 |